 Before you learn the most crucial KPIs for field service management, it should be mentioned that the selected areas of performance measurement are divided by role.
 In fact, all people in your organization, not to mention their efficiency, impact the KPIs.
 But, in a service organization, you also need to take into account that some unforeseen circumstances may arise, such as vehicle breakdowns, canceled appointments and employee sick leave.
 It is always worth considering this when carrying out analysis.

-So, what key performance indicators in field service should you monitor to optimize the service process?
+So, what key performance indicators and field service metrics should you monitor to optimize the service process?

 Number of field service tasks closed by dispatcher – even if the tasks are scheduled for each day, it doesn’t mean they will be completed – and it’s completed work that provides the measure of dispatchers’ daily effectiveness.
 It shows how many tasks may be completed per day by a dispatcher, even if the schedule is changed, and indicates the ability of dispatchers to manage ad hoc schedule changes.